agentsifyai/aider/docs/Architecture.md

 Conversion result is a text represented in a **markdown format**.

-### Report Analysis Strategy Selection
+### Defect Identification Strategy Selection

 First, we should define a **report type** as a **certain way of describing defect information and other significant data about the defects within the report**.

-Report analysis is done differently for different report types.
+Defect Identification is done differently for different report types.
 This step is meant to analyze the contents of the report produced in previous step and based on that select an appropriate analysis strategy.

+The component responsible for strategy selection is a [selection engine](DefectIdentificationSelectionEngine.md).

 Selection result is one selected strategy.